kstep/graphicsmagick/www/Hg.rst

 Selecting a version of the code
 ========================================

-By default the cloned directory is populated with files from the `tip` (i.e. head) version of the code.
+By default the cloned directory is populated with files from the `default` (i.e. head) branch of the code.

 If you require a specific release of GraphicsMagick (e.g. 1.3.9), you may select it like::